 When Sentry makes his way to the Avengers Tower, his wife shoots him in the head with a ray gun.
 He is later seen arriving at the end of a battle between the Dark Avengers and Man-Thing in Louisiana.
 Sentry is then sent out to investigate an energy disturbance in a little town called Dinosaur, Colorado.
 Once there, he notices a man in a cowboy hat and tries to get his attention.
 Suddenly, his hand begins to glow black, almost as if on fire.
 Energy erupts from his eyes until he explodes.
 Osborn immediately assembles his Dark Avengers to find Reynolds.

 Sentry is again shown alive, in what appears to be a high school gym.
 On the ground, energy continues to emanate from him.
 He appears to be dissolving, leaving him in great pain.
 Molecule Man enters and explains how he has never experienced molecules like Sentry's, before ripping Reynolds to pieces.
 The Sentry appears to disintegrate, but later reforms once again and confronts Molecule Man.
-He is able to stop Reece, force the villain to restore everything to the way it was, and then banish Molecule Man.
-Afterwards, he explains he realized the source of his power was the ability control molecules.
+He is able to stop Reece, forcing the villain to restore everything to the way it was, before banishing him.
+Afterwards, he explains he has realized the source of his power was the ability control molecules.
 Again, Osborn and the Avengers find themselves both in awe and deeply afraid of his power.
 After witnessing his power, Ms. Marvel tells Osborn that Scarlet Witch's mental breakdown was nothing compared to what Sentry may do.

 Eventually, it is revealed that Osborn was indeed able to awaken the Void inside of Sentry, which slowly attempted to take control of his body.
 Claiming to be the God, the Void was able to convince Reynolds to give up control of his Sentry form.
 Void then tries to cause massive chaos, but is reminded by Osborn that such actions could cause his own downfall, causing him to once again calm down.

-It later becomes clear that the Void was Osborn's secret weapon, which he used to wipe Dr. Doom out from the Cabal since he refused to join them.
+It later becomes clear that the Void was Osborn's secret weapon, which he used to evict Doom from the Cabal after his refusal to join them.
 Later, Sentry found out that his wife had committed suicide, although in reality Osborn had ordered Bullseye to kill her before Lester threw her out of the jet and into the ocean near Los Angeles.

 Osborn, deciding to cement his power base over America, chooses to attack Asgard under the guidance of Loki.
 As Osborn's secret weapon, Sentry is the first to attack the city and does battle with numerous Asgardians, including Thor.
 Ares becomes aware of Osborn's darker motives for attacking Asgard and turns on him.
 Osborn responds by sending the Sentry to defeat the War god; in the resulting fight, Sentry tears Ares in half.

 The Avengers try to mount an offensive against the Sentry, but they are overwhelmed by his power.
-Loki, feeling responsible for all that he had done, uses the Norn Stones to reenergize the Avengers.
+Loki, feeling responsible for all the destruction he had inadvertently caused, uses the Norn Stones to reenergize the Avengers.
 Recharged for battle, the Avengers take the battle directly to the Sentry.
 Seemingly off balance, the Sentry realizes that Loki is helping the Avengers and instantly kills Loki by ripping him in half.
-Having lost their edge, Iron Man uses the SHIELD Helicarrier as a large bullet and rams it into the Sentry.
-The resulting explosion is nearly of nuclear level.
+Having lost their edge, Iron Man commandeers a SHIELD Helicarrier present, turning it into a large bullet, and rams it into the Sentry.
+The resulting massive explosion succesfully incapacitates Sentry.

 Battered and beaten, the Sentry reverts back to Robert Reynolds and asks to be killed after realizing the damage he had caused.
-Thor is reluctant at first and wants Reynolds to pay for his crimes.
+Thor is reluctant at first, and wants Reynolds to pay for his crimes.
 When the Void begins to regain control, however, Thor summons a bolt of lightning with Mjolnir and delivers one final blow, killing both Robert Reynolds and the Void.
-Feeling remorse, Thor takes the remains of the Sentry and destroys them by throwing them into the sun.
+To honour his death, Thor takes the remains of the Sentry and destroys them by throwing them into the sun.

 The Sentry later returns after being repurposed by the Apocalypse Twins to become a Horseman of Death.
 When Wolverine's crew of Uncanny Avengers eventually discover the Twin's hideout, The Sentry makes a beeline for Thor.
-The only person able to tell the assault was coming is Wolverine, who's heightened hearing picked up the sonic-boom the Sentry created when he began flying towards them, however he moves too quickly for Wolverine to warn the team, Sentry succesfully tackles Thor and removes him from the field of battle, flying him through across the reaches of space in a few instants.
+The only person able to tell the assault was coming is Wolverine, whose heightened hearing picked up the sonic-boom the Sentry created when he began flying towards them.
+Moving too quickly for Wolverine to warn the team, Sentry succesfully tackles Thor and removes him from the field of battle, flying him through across the reaches of space in a few instants.
 After temporarily incapacitating him, Sentry explains that he isn't angry at Thor for what he did, instead saying that he understands Thor's rage at the Void murdering Loki during the Siege on Asgard.
-The Sentry goes on to make references to a 'Mutant rapture' and tells Thor he won't kill him because he needs him alive, stating that it's "better for humanity".
+The Sentry goes on to make references to a "mutant rapture" and tells Thor he won't kill him because he needs him alive, stating that it's "better for humanity".
 Confused, Thor asks him if The Void has taken control of him, to which the Sentry replies that the Void is no longer present in his psyche, and has been replaced by Death itself.

-Sentry with relative easy defeats Thor and returns to guard the Tachion Dam where he encounters Wasp.
+Sentry defeats Thor with relative ease and returns to guard the Tachyon Dam where he encounters the Wasp.
 She desperately tries battling the Sentry only to be to saved by the return of Thor.
-Both are soon overwhelmed by the new Sentry before Janet using her abilities to cause a earth worm to devour Robert.
+Both are soon overwhelmed by the new Sentry before Janet using her abilities to cause an earthworm to devour Robert.
 After the defeat of the Twins, Sentry is released from their control.
-When the Avengers Unity Squads' consciousness' return to them from the Planet X time line to stop Extair the Executioner from destroying the earth, Thor and Wasp convince Sentry to help them.
-He stops one of the celestials foot single handedly and leaves the planet with the body of the dead Celestial, offering to dump it at the edges of the universe.. before he leaves he tells Janet how he was happy to be an avenger again and warns her to prepare for the wrath of the Celestials.
+When the Avengers Unity Squads' consciousness' return to them from the Planet X timeline to stop Exitar the Executioner from destroying the earth, Thor and Wasp convince Sentry to help them.
+He stops one of the Celestial's feet single-handedly, and leaves the planet with the body of the dead Celestial, offering to dump it at the edges of the universe.. before he leaves he tells Janet how he was happy to be an Avenger again and warns her to prepare for the wrath of the Celestials.
 He has not been sighted since.

 Powers and Abilities

 Since his inception, the Sentry has proven himself to be one of the most powerful superheroes in the Marvel Universe.
 He has personally estimated the high level of his overall power by often stating that he has the "power of a million exploding suns."
 Spider-Man stated that Sentry fought Galactus to a standstill, although this is a hotly debated subject due to Spider-Man's penchant for satire and hyperbole.
 It was later revealed that this feat was not done alone as Sentry stalemated the world eater with the help of X-Man, Nate Grey, at one of his highest points in power.

-Superhuman Strength: His strength has enabled him to overpower beings such as Ares, the Olympian God of War, with ease, destroy Asgard by flying through the foundation, easily defeat Terrax, a creation and former Herald of Galactus, and break his axe, and engage and fight to a draw an enraged Hulk whose power levels had increased beyond anything seen before.
-That fight resulted in both individuals reverting back to human form while sentry was apparently weakened more as he was knocked out by banner.
+Superhuman Strength: His strength has enabled him to overpower beings such as Ares, the Olympian God of War with ease; destroy Asgard by flying through the foundation; easily defeat Terrax, a creation and former Herald of Galactus, and break his axe, and engage and fight to a draw an enraged Hulk whose power levels had increased beyond anything seen before.
+He has also been able to destroy the shields of Doctor Doom, beat down the female version of Ultron, and physically tear apart Carnage in a single move.

-Invulnerability: Sentry is one of the few superhumans to be considered invincible.
+Invulnerability/Regeneration: Sentry is one of the few superhumans to be considered invincible.
 Other than his fragile mind, S.H.I.E.L.D. and even Iron Man have not been able to find any other areas of physical vulnerability.
 Given that he was revealed to have been carrying on an affair with Rogue, he seemed to be resistant even to her powers.
 After his execution by Thor, Sentry spent an undefined period of time in the sun, burning down to an atom and reviving back endlessly until pulled out by the Apocalypse Twins.
 After having his head torn apart by Thor's Mjolnir in a surprise attack, Sentry simply reconstructed it within seconds.
 This invulnerability makes the Sentry, for all intents and purposes, immortal.

 Phasing/Intagible: Sentry has shown ability to phase through objects.